electron/electron/docs/tutorial/security.md

 ## Do Not Use `allowpopups`

+_Recommendation is Electron's default_

-If you are using `WebViews`, you might need the pages and scripts loaded in your `<webview>` tag to open new windows.
-The `allowpopups` attribute enables them to create new `BrowserWindows` using the `window.open()` method.
+If you are using [`WebViews`](web-view), you might need the pages and scripts loaded in your `<webview>` tag to open new windows.
+The `allowpopups` attribute enables them to create new [`BrowserWindows`](browser-window) using the `window.open()` method.
 By default, `WebViews` are not allowed to create new windows.

 ### Why?

-If you do not need popups, you are better off not allowing the creation of new `BrowserWindows` by default.
+If you do not need popups, you are better off not allowing the creation of new [`BrowserWindows`](browser-window) by default.
 This follows the principle of the minimally required access: Websites that you do not know to need popups should not have the ability to create new popups.

 ### How?